-Environmental monitoring, remediation, waste characterization, and deactivation projects performed by DOE contractors include the use of off-site laboratories for analysis of soils, water, effluents, etc. The on-site Analytical Laboratory provides support for deactivation activities at the site.
-The environmental samplers utilize the C-730 Building, also referred to as the C-730 Field Lab, for calibration of field instrumentation using standards and reagents, analysis of Total Residual Chlorine for KPDES samples, preparation of sample kits, preparation of sample shipments, and overnight storage of samples.
+Environmental monitoring, remediation, waste characterization, and deactivation projects performed by DOE contractors include the use of off-site laboratories for analysis of soils, water, effluents, etc. An on-site analytical laboratory, located in the C-409 building, provides support for deactivation activities at the site.
+The environmental samplers utilize the C-730 building, also referred to as the C-730 Field Lab, for calibration of field instrumentation using standards and reagents, analysis of Total Residual Chlorine, preparation of sample kits, preparation of sample shipments, and overnight storage of samples.
 Temporary laboratories may be established by subcontractors in trailers.
 The laboratories generate hazardous and nonhazardous waste.

 Analytical and Field Laboratories BMPs.
-Laboratory sink drains are discharged to an elementary neutralization/equalization pit, which discharges into the sanitary sewer systems where treatment of wastewater occurs at the C-615 Sewage Treatment Facility.
-Laboratory procedures prohibit RCRA hazardous wastewater from being released to the sink drains.
-Nonliquid waste and RCRA hazardous wastewater generated in the laboratories are containerized for proper disposal.
+Laboratory procedures prohibit RCRA hazardous wastewater from being released into the sink drains.
+Nonliquid waste and RCRA hazardous wastewater generated in the laboratories are containerized for proper handling and/or disposal.

-2.4.18 C-600 Package Boilers and C-601 Fuel Storage Tanks
+2.4.18 C-600-A Package Boilers and C-601 Fuel Storage Tanks

-Two of the three C-600 package boilers can operate on fuel oil on an as needed or emergency basis.
+There are two operational package boilers located at C-600-A. One of the two C-600-A package boilers can operate on fuel oil on an as needed or emergency basis.
 The fuel oil is provided by a 500-gal day tank that is dual-wall with no dike.
-The 500-gal day tank is connected to the package boilers that operate on fuel oil.
+The 500-gal day tank is connected to the package boiler that can operate on fuel oil.

-Two 420,000-gal tanks (C-601-A and C-601-B) are built to American Petroleum Institute Standard 650.
-The C-601-B tank could be used to charge the 500-gal day tank, which is connected to the C-600 package boilers that can operate on fuel oil.
+Two 420,000-gal tanks (C-601-A and C-601-B) were built to American Petroleum Institute Standard 650.
+The C-601-B tank could be used to charge the 500-gal day tank for the C-600-A package boiler that can operate on fuel oil.
 The C-601-A tank no longer is used for oil storage, but serves as emergency containment for the C-601-B tank in the event of a leak.

 C-600 Package Boilers and C-601 Fuel Storage Tanks BMPs.
-The 500-gal day tank used to fuel the C-600 package boilers is a dual-wall tank.
+The 500-gal day tank used to fuel the C-600-A package boiler is a dual-wall tank.
 The C-601-A and C-601-B tanks are located within a 675,000-gal capacity containment structure consisting of an earthen dike lined with a synthetic material impervious to oil.
 In the event of a release from the C-601-A or C-601-B diked area, the oil could be trapped downstream at Outfall 008 that has a skimmer and inverted pipe dam.
 The skimmer at Outfall 008 dam consists of a dam, quiet zone, and weir.
 Adjacent to the dam is an oil containment pond.
 The dam creates a quiet zone with a three-hour retention time to allow oil and other buoyant materials to separate from the water.
-A skirt oil boom diverts floating materials to a slightly submerge float-controlled weir.
+A skirt oil boom diverts floating materials to a slightly submerged float-controlled weir.
 Most of the ditch flow will underflow the floating boom and then overflow the dam.
-Diverted materials will flow to the containment area.
+Diverted materials will flow to the containment pond and remain there for remediation.
+An underflow dam maintains the water level in the containment area.
 Should an oil or chemical spill reach the drainage ditch, inflatable pipe stoppers are available to fit any of the culverts in these ditches.
 BMPs for these fuel storage tanks are established in the SPCC Plan.